Leprosy - Types, Symptoms, Causes, and Treatment

 How Many Cases of Leprosy per Year?

 It is estimated that about 250,000 new cases of leprosy are diagnosed worldwide every year.
-The condition is most common in India, Brazil, and other areas with warm climates.
+The condition is most common in India, Brazil, and other warm-climate regions.
 Children have a higher risk of getting leprosy than adults.

-The disease leprosy is caused by a slow-growing bacteria called Mycobacterium leprae (M. leprae).
-It may happen when a person has leprosy, coughs, or sneezes, and a healthy person gets infected through the droplets containing the bacteria.
+Leprosy is caused by a slow-growing bacterium called Mycobacterium leprae (M. leprae).
+It may happen when a person with leprosy coughs or sneezes, and a healthy person gets infected through droplets containing the bacteria.
 The infection can spread through long-term contact with an infected person.

 Leprosy is not caused by the following: